Toxicology > Asan Preclinical Evaluation center for cancer therapeutiX

 Combined exploratory toxicity study

-Simultaneously perform DRF, target toxicity exploration, PK/PD, cardiovascular toxicity evaluation, and comet assay tests in rodent/dog models
+Simultaneous DRF, target toxicity exploration, PK/PD, cardiovascular toxicity evaluation, and comet assay in Rodent/Dog Models

 Service

-• Examination of potential cardiovascular toxicity via telemetry system
+• Evaluate potential cardiovascular toxicity using a telemetry system.

-• Seeking broader judgments about toxic human resistance through investigative toxicology.
+• Pursue broader assessments of the human relevance of toxicity through investigative toxicology.

 Histopathological finding